 As part of a student’s transition planning for life after high school, the student and the other members of his or her IEP team will probably consider the possibility of more education or training.
-In keeping with the options specifically mentioned in, the discussion of education/training after high school may focus on:
+In keeping with the options specifically mentioned in IDEA, the discussion of education/training after high school may focus on:

 - postsecondary education at a college, university, or community college;

 - vocational education to learn a trade or specific job skill; or

 This resource page will connect IEP teams with organizations and articles that can help team members tackle the education/training question during transition planning.

 Do a bit of reading first, which will give you a good frame of reference for thinking about and planning ahead for education or training after high school.

 Youth.gov is an excellent place to get the basics on postsecondary options for youth, including those with disabilities.
 You’ll find yourself returning here again and again to explore the many youth-transition topics covered (e.g., employment, education, accommodations, career exploration and skill development).

 Created by the Federal Partners in Transition workgroup, this article gives you a great snapshot of domains of importance in transition planning, including education, employment, independent living, healthcare, and family and professional support.

 A Transition Guide to Postsecondary Education and Employment for Students and Youth with Disabilities